Internet-Person-IP/gke-test-playground-argocd/README.md

 # Next Step
+- External Secrets fuckaround and find out
+- Scripts
+- base/overlays template
+- GCloud Compands pipeline???
+- Clean Up Crew and Fix ArgoCD
 <!---# - Use the Cluster SA Account to in the ClusterSecretStore NOT NEEDED
 # - Create Service Role for Secret Management NOT NEEDED
-# - Pull Secret into the actual crossplane namespace NOT NEEDED -->
+# - Pull Secret into the actual crossplane namespace NOT NEEDED
  - Read up on GKE Workload Identity
-- Crossplane to create a SQL Server
+- Crossplane to create a SQL Server -->
 <!--- # - External Secrets -->
 - Frontend // React with Secrets
 	- Create React FE - Application is a Colorbackground App?